 All potentially hazardous products should be stored properly and out of the way of vulnerable individuals.
 Cleaning products, for example, are a necessity in any business space, but should be stored in a locked cupboard.
 This ensures that they are only used by those who are given the keys to access them for proper use.

-As you can see, by training your staff effectively in health and safety and also ensuring that your commercial property is as secure as possible, you can protect your staff and customers.
+As you can see, by training your staff effectively in health and safety and also ensuring that your commercial property is as secure as possible, you are protecting your staff and customers.
 In turn, this helps to protect your profit and your business’ reputation.
 If you stick to doing things the correct way, it’s an all-round, winning situation for everyone involved.
 Perfect!
 So, if you have identified a few areas you need to improve on, it’s time to start making changes as soon as possible.
 After all, why leave a problem to develop when you can stop it in its tracks now?